Pterodactyl Ascender: Variants

 The Pfledge 430D was announced late in 1979.
 This model featured a Cuyuna 430D engine which McCornack helped design.
 The engine was a two cylinder, two stroke engine with a displacement of 429 cc and a power output of 30 hp.
 It weighed 64 lb.
 The "D" indicated that the engine was direct drive and not connected to the propeller through a reduction drive system.

 The Pfledge 430D also replaced the twist grips with a conventional stick for roll control, originally developed by Paul Yarnell, while pitch remained via weight shift.

-The Pfledge 430D cost USD$3600 in 1980.
+The Pfledge 430D cost USD3600 in 1980.